PvPClt/project/album_en.md

 **Putin**:

-— It was clearly a tragic death caused by a rare frost-related allergy.
+— It was clearly a tragic death caused by a rare cold-related allergy.
 Entirely natural, nothing suspicious at all.

 **Trump** (aside, smirking):